About This Video

 ONE LORD – Jesus Christ – BY WHOM are all things and we BY Him

-In so doing He took His place next to the glory of His father, as Hebrews 8:1 says:
+In doing so, He took His place next to the glory of His Father, as Hebrews 8:1 says:

-“Now of the things which we have spoken this is the sum: We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens.”
+“Now of the things which we have spoken this is the sum: We have such a high priest, who is set on the right hand of the throne of the Majesty in the heavens.”

 “And what is the exceeding greatness of his power to us-ward who believe, according to the working of his mighty power,